Afini.ai

 Is it defensible against scientifically-trained clients?

 Big Five has 30 years of literature, convergent validity with NEO-PI-R, reliability above .80 and public norms.
-ECR-R, HSQ and ZTPI are published in indexed journals.
+AAP, AHP and ATP are proprietary Bilbao AI instruments, original and undergoing empirical validation (Phase B in progress).
 AVI is proprietary and we flag it as such.
 Bibliography for the client at /metodologia and /manual-tecnico.

 Do you have an account for coaches with multiple clients?